thebuddyman/obsidian-plugin/README.md

 # Reflective Journaling Plugin for Obsidian

 Reflective Journaling is a plugin for [Obsidian](https://obsidian.md/) designed to enhance your daily journaling experience.
-This plugin provides a structured approach to reflective journaling, prompting you with thought-provoking questions to guide your writing, both in the morning and evening.
+This plugin offers a structured approach to reflective journaling, providing thought-provoking questions to guide your writing, both in the morning, evening, or any moment you need.

 ## Features

-- **Morning Journal**: Start your day with gratitude and focus.
-Answer questions about your priorities, goals, and positive affirmations.
+- **Journal Prompts**: Start your day with gratitude and focus.
+The prompts include questions about your priorities, goals, and positive affirmations.
-- **Evening Journal**: Reflect on your day with guided questions that encourage introspection and learning.
-- **Random Reflection Prompts**: Receive random thought-provoking questions to enrich your journaling experience.
-- **Customization**: Tailor the journaling prompts to suit your personal reflection style.

 ## Installation